Brand Names: Symbyax

 What is fluoxetine and olanzapine (Symbyax)?

-The combination of fluoxetine and olanzapine is used to treat depression caused by bipolar disorder (manic depression).
-Fluoxetine and olanzapine is also used to treat depression after at least 2 other medications have been tried without successful treatment of symptoms.
+Fluoxetine and olanzapine is a combination medicine used to treat depression caused by bipolar disorder (manic depression).
+This medicine is sometimes used after at least 2 other medications have been tried without success.

 Fluoxetine and olanzapine may also be used for other purposes not listed in this medication guide.